gymshark/datadog-client-js/README.md

 ## Requirements

 * Node 18.x or higher
-* Datadog API and App Key
+* Datadog Account and have generated an API Key

 ## Installation